joezuntz/cosmosis-doc/reference/standard_library/gaussian_window.rst

      - You can do what you want with this file

-"This very simple module sets up fixed redshift n(z) bins for weak lensing.
+This very simple module sets up fixed redshift n(z) bins for weak lensing.
- We should probably upgrade it to take the redshift and sigma from the sampling instead of the ini file."
+ We should probably upgrade it to take the redshift and sigma from the sampling instead of the ini file.

 Assumptions